gohugoio/hugoThemes/README.md

 **NOTE:** The folder name here is important, as this folder will be picked up and used by the script that generates the Hugo Theme Site.
 It mirrors the root directory of a Hugo website and allows you to add custom content, assets and a config file with preset values.

+**NOTE:** Most of the themes in this repo are hosted on GitHub.
+We also include themes hosted on GitLab and similar, but we do not add themes living on a self-hosted repository.

 See [Artist theme's exampleSite](https://github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite) for a good example.
 And please make the site's content as neutral as possible.

 Each theme needs: